makotokw/wp-amazonjs/readme.txt

 = 0.3 =

-* Used MidiumImage in blog feed for the magazine view of feedly
+* Used MediumImage in blog feed for the magazine view of feedly
 * Add an Amazon product url to indicator if it has cache data
 * Supported disable javascript to display amazon link widget
 * Fixed to fetch more 10 products at once